jfct/simple-file-api/README.md

 I also added a pgadmin for easy views of the db.
 Just have to login with the user:`user@example.com`  pwd: `admin`.
 The migrations should run directly in the container and DB, there's also a healthcheck retry for the pg db that is used on app start, so the app will only start when the db is up and running

+## Improvements

+Some stuff was left to do, I did not want to overdue it to keep it simple, some of the things are: tests, logging system, better types

 ## API routes

 ```bash